nilathj/localstack-dev/README.md

 docker exec -it localstack /bin/bash ifconfig
 ```
 NB.
-If your localstack stack up address is different to 172.17.0.2, then you will need to change the ip address specified in the lambdas.
+If your localstack ip address is different to 172.17.0.2, then you will need to change the ip address specified in the lambdas.

 ### Look at what infra has been created